GRAIL Probes Ebb and Flow and the Mapping of the Interior of the Moon

 Later, in May 2013, it was revealed that those mascons mentioned earlier were a result of large impacts from asteroids or comets striking the moon where the crust was thin and the mantle thick.
 This caused magma to rise to higher levels that would normally be present where it cooled off and caused a mass concentration that was higher than the surrounding areas.
 By having the mantle in close proximity to the surface, anything above it heated up and therefore cooled at a greater density once any gases and liquids were evaporated (NASA “GRAIL,” Chow).

 October of 2014 would see another major finding of GRAIL released.
 The Ocean of Storms, a region of the moon previously thought of as a filled in crater, was actually revealed to be a system of rifts and valleys that the moon simply filled up with magma.
 This was based on gravity readings indicating that long dead magma tubes were frequently feeding into the area, and also because the gravity readings indicated rectangular sections (hinting again at the rifts and valleys) as opposed to circular sections (which would arise from a collision).
-As magma cooled, rifts formed that allowed even more magma to flow in, eventually filling up the cracks on the surface.
+As magma cooled, rifts formed on the surface due to temperature differentials that allowed even more magma to flow in, eventually filling up the cracks on the surface.
 Even more evidence for these tubes was found two years later when gravity readings indicated cavities which on Earth bear resemblance to lava tube exit/entry points.
-However, mission specialists admit the resolution to confirm the finding was just out of reach of the data and therefore the results are questionable (Brown “NASA,” Williams).
+However, mission specialists admit the resolution to confirm the finding was just out of reach of the data and therefore the results are questionable (Brown “NASA,” Williams, White).

 Brown, Dwayne et al. “Gravity Recovery and Interior Laboratory (GRAIL) Launch Press Kit.
 NASA, Aug.
 2011: 8, 10, 17-8, 21-2.
 Print.